 For travel and qualifying expenses related to the final competition event, NFPA will reimburse up to a total of \$5,000 directly to universities for one faculty advisor and up to seven students, participating in the final competition event.
-Advisors or university faculty will be required to submit the Travel

-Reimbursement Form in excel format and one PDF file of all receipts and supporting documents to Mary Pluta at mpluta@nfpa.com no later than 30 days after the Final Competition event.
+Advisors or university faculty will be required to submit the Travel Reimbursement Form in excel format and one PDF file of all receipts and supporting documents to the program manager no later than 30 days after the Final Competition event.
 NFPA reserves the right to deny reimbursement if expenses are unrelated to the final competition or not a qualified expense.
 Itemized receipts are required for every expense item, no exceptions.
-If travel creates a personal or institutional financial hardship, please inform Mary, NFPA Workforce Program Manager.
+If travel creates a personal or institutional financial hardship, please inform the Program Manager.